ThitiwutBoss03/Object-Detection-Tflite-ESP32-S3-EYE/README.md

-# Person detection example
+# Object detection example

-This example shows how you can use Tensorflow Lite to run a 250 kilobyte neural network to recognize people in images captured by a camera.
+This example shows how you can use TensorFlow Lite to run a 250-kilobyte neural network to recognize objects in images captured by a camera.
 It is designed to run on systems with small amounts of memory such as microcontrollers and DSPs.
 This uses the experimental int8 quantized version of the person detection model.